 4. Taxi B - This is by far the cheapest option but also the longest and most difficult.
 If you want to do it very cheap you book just one seat each which will cost about 15 euros per person.
 Alternatively you can book the whole back seat of a mercedes sprinter for around 60 euros (4 places ) or a mazda PM for around 45 euros (3 places).
 Yo would also need to add your transfer to taxi B station in Tana from airport which would be about 20 euros for the car.
 Arrival in Tulear around midday next day.
 Please note that the Taxi B station in Tana can be pretty intimidating if it's your first trip to Mada.
 I strongly advise letting us look after your booking and transfers there to keep you safe!

-Dont forget to compare Air Mad airfares all the way to Tulear as i said earlier you may find a cheaper flight to Tana with another company but when you add the extra expense of getting from Tana to Tulear it is usually just a little more expensive to fly all the way with air mad and you are also a priority passenger with Air Mad which means if they postpone or cancel domestic flights they will look after you until your outbound flight.
+Dont forget to compare Air Mad airfares all the way to Toliara as i said earlier you may find a cheaper flight to Tana with another company but when you add the extra expense of getting from Tana to Toliara it is usually just a little more expensive to fly all the way with Air Mad and you are also a priority passenger which means if they postpone or cancel domestic flights they will look after you until your outbound flight.

 What's the story with Taxi B's?
 Depending on your travel dates prices between Tana and Tulear vary between 12-15€ per seat.
 However unless you're on a very tight budget and have time to burn I would not recommend travelling by Taxi B as they take a good 20 hours to get here and are uncomfortable, often overloaded, filled with burly locals that don't speak any English, and driven by madmen on third world roads, a classic recipe for disaster!
 To top that off do not expect any toilet facilities on the way down either, make sure you crap before getting on board, and you'll be leaking on the side of the road with the locals as well.
 Regarding food they do stop 2 or 3 times to eat but in roadside Malagsy restos with menu in local dialect and sometimes in French.
 You can however buy banana's, chicken, cakes, drinks etc at these roadside stopovers.
 All joking aside the Taxi B remains a viable option for budget travellers.
 Personally I would not recommend buying just one seat as you will be stuck between sweaty smelly locals, snoring, farting and possibly spewing on you along the way!

 Getting from Tulear to Tana?
 As mentioned above the quickest and easiest option is of course by plane.
 However if you are on a tighter budget with a little time up your sleeve you could also opt for the Taxi B option or we can organise a 4WD to take you back up for around 30€ per person (This option is not available between Tana and Tulear).
-For those wishing to visit the national parks we can also organize our chauffeur guide to take you on a 5 day tour through Isalo and Ranomafana National Parks (Please refer to Specials section) before dropping you back off in Tana.
+For those wishing to visit the national parks we can also organize our chauffeur guide to take you on a 6 day tour through Isalo and Ranomafana National Parks (Please refer to the Gash Pack tab) before dropping you back off in Tana.

 Is food included in the price?

 Absolutely not!
 I actually started up doing B&B but you proved to be such a bunch of fussy buggers that I knocked that idea on the head and you are now free to choose what, where, and when you want to eat!
 Food here is dirt cheap and readily available at all surfing destinations and base camps.
-The hotels and good European standard restaurants usually charge around 3/4 euros for a main course or if you wanna get gasy with the locals you can eat for absolutely peanuts.
+The hotels and good European standard restaurants usually charge around 4/5 euros for a main course or if you wanna get gasy with the locals you can eat for absolutely peanuts though you'd wanna be packing an iron gut.
 We also have an abundance of the freshest and cheapest seafood you have ever seen and you can even get the local fisherman to cook you up grilled lobster on the beach for around 5 bucks.
-If you want an idea of a good food and beverages budget if you allow 10 euros per day you will be styling everywhere we go (Unless you're a chronic Elky then you'd better double it !).
+If you want an idea of a good food and beverages budget if you allow 15 euros per day you will be styling everywhere we go (Unless you're a chronic Elky then you'd better double it !).

 What other expenses do I have?
-Sweet FA!
-All accommodation, transfers, and surfing is included you just need to pay for your food and drink.
-Please note that if tour is already in progress and boat is not in Tulear transfers to join or leave group will be at your own cost.
+All accommodation, village to vilage transfers, and surfing is included you just need to pay for your food and drink however if tour is already in progress and boat is not in Tulear when you arrive or leave transfers to join or leave group will be at your own cost.
 Transfer costs should not exceed 15€ per person and will be arranged for you.

 Can I rent a board?
 Yes we have a variety of boards for rent for 10 euros per day.
 Speak to us for longer term rentals.